 (This is when I should note, as many of his fans have told me over the course of writing this article, out of all the aforementioned action heroes, Seagal is probably the most legitimate in terms of actually being able to win a fight.
 He was the first white dude to teach in a dojo in Japan and he has trained UFC fighters like Anderson Silva on how to perfect their front kick.
 But I'm talking about movies, not real life.
 And on camera, Seagal seems to have all the physicality of step-dad climbing up a ladder to work on the roof.)

 No matter who he is portraying, all of Seagal's characters have one thing in common, they are huge dicks.
 In all of his movies, his line-readings are filled with disdain.
 It's as if he's constantly annoyed at the camera itself for even trying to capture the glory of his image.
 He's a nightmare in these movies, sarcastic and mean to friends and enemies alike and when he's not doing that he is bossing people around arrogantly, treating the love interest in Under Siege like an idiot because she isn't as good at making bombs as him.

-My favourite moment in any of his movies takes place in On Deadly Ground.
-Seagal gets into a bar fight with some oil rig workers who had been bullying a drunk First Nations man (quite the ally, this Seagal guy) After demolishing the crew, Seagal pauses beating down the ringleader, and asks the guy, "What does it take to change the essence of a man?'
+My favorite moment in any of his movies takes place in On Deadly Ground.
+Seagal gets into a bar fight with some oil rig workers who had been bullying a drunk First Nations man (quite the ally, this Seagal guy.)
+After demolishing the crew, Seagal pauses beating down the ringleader, and asks the guy, "What does it take to change the essence of a man?"